JorjaFox/library/content/posts/news/2011/inquisitr.md

 Fox, Barker's luminary co-host, echoed the call for environment up some-more permanent residences for playground animals, as well as receiving them off the road.

-> "Our kids demeanour to us for what is right as well as the kids demeanour to us for what is fun. â¦ If the kids knew how vicious as well as aroused these events were, we consider they'd essentially be really unhappy in us, for [going] to these places," Fox said.
+> "Our kids demeanour to us for what is right as well as the kids demeanour to us for what is fun. ...
+If the kids knew how vicious as well as aroused these events were, we consider they'd essentially be really unhappy in us, for [going] to these places," Fox said.

 Supporters of the Traveling Exotic Animal Protection Act(TEAPA), indicate out which twenty countries -- enclosed Austria, Belgium, Czech Republic, Peru, Portugal, Denmark, Sweden as well as India between others -- have already upheld identical legislation, as well as supplement which some-more than the half-dozen countries have been shortly expected to follow suit.